 Where is the 2023 Super Bowl?
 Here's the location — plus how to stream the game

-Super Bowl LVII weekend is officially here, and it's time to get serious about knowing all your Super Bowl facts — like where it is, when it is, and, most importantly how to watch it — with cable or without it.
-Here are all the pertinent details on Super Bowl LVII, which will pit the Philadelphia Eagles against the Kansas City Chiefs, so you can plan your Super Sunday in advance.
-If you're just here for the "where", here's the short answer: It's at the State Farm auditorium in Glendale, Arizona.

-We will keep this article updated with the latest info on watching the game, so check back here for any new details through the weekend.
+The Super Bowl LVII countdown is on, with less than 24 hours left till the big game.
+So it's time to get serious about knowing all your Super Bowl facts — like where it is, when it is, and, most importantly how to watch it — with cable or without it.
+Here are all the pertinent details on Super Bowl LVII, which will pit the Philadelphia Eagles against the Kansas City Chiefs, so you can get organized around your Super Sunday.
+And if you're just here for the "where", here's the short answer: It's at the State Farm auditorium in Glendale, Arizona.
+We'll keep this article updated with the latest info on watching the game, so check back here for any new details through Sunday.

 Where is Super Bowl LVII: Philadelphia Eagles VS. Kansas City Chiefs?